tauseef-khan/kwop/README.md

 # kwop

-Kwop arose from me wanting to further cement my newly learnt Angular skills by using them practically in a project.
+kwop arose from me wanting to further cement my newly learnt Angular skills by using them practically in a project.

 So I was thinking with the ongoing COVID-19 outbreak.
 Right at the beginning of it, supermarkets were full of panic buyers which meant key workers couldn't get the food items they needed after a long shift fighting the battle against the virus.
 [This](https://www.youtube.com/watch?v=jmSPOSGpAYs) video particular stood out to me.